hoolah is transforming omnichannel Buy Now Pay Later with help from Salesforce

 As for the company’s merchants, hoolah’s online payment system helped many make a swift shift from in-store sales to e-commerce as consumers rushed online.

-“Many of our merchants saw growth in online sales and increases in basket size during the pandemic,” says Thornton.
+“Many of our merchants saw growth in online sales and increases in basket size during the pandemic,” says Singh.
 “While hoolah was born digital, we want to assist our merchants on their digital transformation journey, and the pandemic has certainly accelerated that for many.”

 Supporting future expansion